Unemployment in the United Kingdom: UK unemployment data from 1881

 Unemployed men discuss the growing jobless rate in 1931.

 Unemployed men gather round the entrance to a trade union building during the July 1930 Depression.

 There is data available on UK unemployment from 1881 but it is not consistent with the current international definition.
 The data is more closely related to the "Claimant Count" but the coverage of the data between 1881 and 1948 is limited.

 Data available from 1881 to 1912 is based on the records of trade unions that paid unemployment benefit to their members.
 In 1912 there were 1.4 million members of trade unions that paid benefits.
 This means the unemployment rates for this period are based on a very small section of the UK population at the time (mainly manual workers).
 The lowest unemployment rate recorded in this period was 1.4% in 1890 and the highest was 10.2% in 1892.

 In 1911 a compulsory national scheme of insurance against unemployment was introduced.
 This meant there was a significant change to the way data on the unemployed was collected.
 From 1911 onwards it became a count based on the number of insured persons registered as unemployed.

-However, only a limited number of people could be insured, the act of 1911 only included around 2.25 million manual workers aged 16 years and over who were deemed to be working in an industry where employment was insecure.
+However, only a limited number of people could be insured, the National Insurance Act 1911 only included around 2.25 million manual workers aged 16 years and over who were deemed to be working in an industry where employment was insecure.
 Therefore, unemployment data for 1912 to 1916 is still based on a relatively small section of the UK population at the time.